Roi Roi Binale

 Roi Roi Binale is a 2025 Indian Assamese-language musical romantic drama film directed by Rajesh Bhuyan and written by Zubeen Garg.
 The film was produced under the banner of Zeal Creations and Eye Creation.
 It stars Zubeen Garg in his final acting role alongside Mousumi Alifa, Joy Kashyap, Achurjya Borpatra and many more.
+The title of the film was derived from the song of the same name in his album Sobdo (1998).

-The film was Zubeen Garg’s last film.
+The film was Zubeen Garg’s last film and dream project.
 The film was presented by the production company as a musical love story set against the backdrop of a region recovering from the scars of terrorism.
 It received a wide theatrical release.
 It became the highest grossing Assamese film of 2025 as well as currently the highest grossing Assamese film of all time surpassing Bidurbhai.

 Plot

-Set in a small town in Assam, the story follows a struggling musician.
-His world is filled with sound, imagination, and love.
+Set in an Assamese town, a struggling musician's world is filled with sound, imagination, and love.
 He strives to find meaning and beauty amid life's ongoing struggles.
 His desire to experience the vastness and calm of the sea becomes a recurring theme.